aarron-lee/legion-go-tricks/README.md

 - Nobara is the most similar to a standard Linux distro, and does not have a read-only root filesystem
 - This provides the most flexibility for running custom kernels, modifying system files, etc
 - Can setup most workarounds and tools for a great experience on the Legion Go
-- now ships with HHD and gamescope patches by default, so it should be a fairly bug-free experience now
-  - requires latest NobaraOS updates
+- now ships with InputPlumber for to add support for the controller's gyro + extra buttons

 **Cons**